gainwell-ohio/spbm/docs/UPDL_Criteria/Infectious_Disease_Agents/antibiotics-inhaled.md

 - “Pulse” dosing cycles of 28 days on drug, followed by 28 days off drug

-**ADDITIONAL INFORMATION**
+**ADDITIONAL INFORMATION:**

 The requested medication may be approved if the following is true:

-- If there has been no less than a 28-day trial of at least one preferred medication
+- If there has been no less than a **28-day** trial of at least **one preferred** medication

-**ADDITIONAL CRITERIA FOR AMIKACIN**
+**ADDITIONAL CRITERIA FOR AMIKACIN:**

-**LENGTH OF AUTHORIZATIONS**: Initial authorization 180 days Subsequent authorizations 365 days
+**LENGTH OF AUTHORIZATIONS**:

+Initial authorization 180 days

+Subsequent authorizations 365 days

 1. Clinical criteria for initial authorization:

     - Diagnosis of *Mycobacterium avium* complex (MAC) lung disease; and

     - Patient has not achieved negative sputum cultures after a minimum of 180 consecutive days of a multidrug background regimen therapy (e.g. macrolide, rifampin, & ethambutol)

-1. Criteria for subsequent authorizations
+2. Criteria for subsequent authorizations

     - Evidence of culture conversion (negative sputum culture)

-1. Dose will be limited to 1 dose per day
+3. Dose will be limited to 1 dose per day